aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/229-Changing the Items of a Set.md

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_749c464f9fda45af9d056141f1da6943.png)

-Note: update() method can also be used to add one item in a set.
+Note: update() method can also add one item to a set.
 Try this by yourself!

 ## Remove an Item from a Set